rpm-software-management/rpm/docs/manual/format_v6.md

 ## Payload

-The payload is a stripped-down version of cpio, using `07070X` as magic bytes.
+The payload is an RPM-specific extension of cpio, using `07070X` as magic bytes.
 The file header only contains the index number of the file in the RPM header as an 8 byte hex string.
 The payload may be compressed.
+Features such as stripped headers and content alignment mean it must be decoded by an RPM-aware reader rather than treated as a generic cpio stream.

 Note: This is the format v4 uses for handling > 4GB files.

+### Aligned payloads

+When RPMTAG_PAYLOADALIGNMENT is present and non-zero, the payload is laid out so that regular file content starts on an alignment boundary:

+- The tag value is the alignment in bytes, a power of two, normally the filesystem block size (4096), with a supported maximum of 1 MiB.
+- Within the payload, the content of every regular file at least as large as the alignment starts on an alignment boundary.
+Smaller files, symlinks, directories and other members keep the ordinary 4-byte cpio alignment.

+The additional per-member padding is an RPM cpio extension.
+Readers that are unaware of RPMTAG_PAYLOADALIGNMENT cannot process an aligned payload as a generic cpio archive; conversion tools must reconstruct a canonical archive.
+Aligned packages require `rpmlib(PayloadAlignment) <= 6.2.0-1` to keep older
+RPM versions from attempting to install an unsupported payload layout.

+The per-member zero padding is inside the payload compression, so it normally costs only a small encoding overhead in transit.
+Aligned uncompressed payloads are not supported.

 ## Differences to V4